Combined security information registration (preview)

-The following flowchart describes which methods are shown to a user when interrupted to register during sign in:
+This flowchart describes which methods are shown to a user when interrupted to register during sign-in:

-If you have both MFA and SSPR enabled, we recommend that you enforce MFA registration.
+If you have both Multi-Factor Authentication and SSPR enabled, we recommend that you enforce Multi-Factor Authentication registration.

-If the SSPR policy requires users to review their security info at a regular interval, users are interrupted during sign in and shown all their registered methods.
-They can choose “Looks good” if the info is up-to-date or they can choose “Edit info” to make changes.
+If the SSPR policy requires users to review their security info at regular intervals, users are interrupted during sign-in and shown all their registered methods.
+They can confirm the current info if it's up-to-date, or they can make changes if they need to.

 Key usage scenarios